Chopta Tour Package from Delhi | Tungnath & Chandrashila Trek 2026

 Road Closure Protocols in Winter

 Uttarakhand's Himalayan roads, like the Ukhimath-Chopta stretch, often close due to "Chopta road closures winter 2026" from heavy snow (3-6 feet reported).
 Protocols: Check Uttarakhand Police or BRO (Border Roads Organisation) apps/websites daily—closures announced via alerts.
 If blocked, alternate routes via Gopeshwar may open, but expect delays.
-Vehicles: Use 4x4 with snow chains/tires; carry shovels, sand for traction.
+Vehicles: Use 4x4 with snow chains/tyres; carry shovels, sand for traction.
 Emergency: Register at checkposts, carry ID.
-If stranded, stay in vehicle, run engine sparingly for heat, signal for help.
+If stranded, stay in the vehicle, run the engine sparingly for heat, and signal for help.
 In January 2026, double western disturbances predict widespread snow—avoid travel during storms.
-For treks, heli-services or porters bypass roads.
+For treks, heli-services, or porters bypass roads.
 Sustainable tip: Follow "leave no trace" to preserve ecology.

 Preparation turns Chopta's winter into triumph.
 Respect nature, and embrace the magic—safe trekking!